CerealThread/RayMarchRenderer/README.md

 ## Overview

-This is renderer written in C++ using OpenGL API.
+This is a renderer written in C++ using OpenGL API.
 It uses ray marching to show some of it's capabilities.

 ## Requirements